Latin! or Tobacco and Boys: Style

 The play is known for its sexual explicitness, something of a trait of Stephen Fry's earlier writings.
 This type of writing is also seen in Fry's 1991 book The Liar.

 Critical reception

-The play was well received when it first played at the 1980 Edinburgh Festival Fringe, and it won the Fringe First prize.
+The play was well received when it played at the 1980 Edinburgh Festival Fringe, and it won the Fringe First prize.

 Mark Cook of Time Out magazine said that it was a "chuckle provoking piece", whereas Kieron Quirke of The Observer said that it was a play written by "a clever 22-year-old seeing how many times he can say 'bum' and still be taken seriously".